berakoc/logic/README.md

 # Logic
 ## What is Logic?
-Logic is library for handling logical operations with functional programming.
+Logic is a library for handling logical operations with functional programming.

 ## Installation
 To use with node: